lodestarcrew/template-html5-boilerplate/README.md

 - __develop-*__ - development branches for various users, this is mainly for testing and management for other branches.

 ### Usage
-Please pull or download use the branch relative to the project that you will be working on.
+Please pull or download; and use the branch relative to the project that you will be working on.
 This repo serves as only a point of reference for templates used in future development.

 Please remove the *.gitignore* & *.DS_Store* files when packaging for banners (this will affect the k-size).